| |

 In Launceston, visit the home of James

-on the banks of the Tamar River, and Boag's
+Boag’s Premium - on the banks of the Tamar

-& Son currently offer tours of our historic brewery
+Boag & Son currently offer tours of our historic

-each weekday.
-The tours include a full circuit
+brewery each weekday.
+The tours include a full

-of our brewery from the brewhouse to the packaging
+circuit of our brewery from the brewhouse to the

-is housed in the historic Tamar Hotel which dates
+the historic Tamar Hotel which dates from the

-from the 1830’s.
-Our Brewery Tours commence in
+1830’s.
+Our Brewery Tours commence in the Boag’s

-the Boag’s Centre which includes a museum of the
+Centre which includes a museum of the Brewery’s

-Boag family and the development of the Boag’s
+and the development of the Boag’s brands throughout

 |